singularity4/KernelNMFSpark/README.md

 KNMFspark.py - Implementation in Pyspark

-KNMF.ipynb.json - Jupyter Notebook of the previous script.
+KNMF-RS.ipynb - Jupyter Notebook of the previous script.

 For easy local instalation os Spark see:  https://github.com/paulovn/ml-vm-notebook